In Mahabharata I always loved Draupadi. The dimensions of her varied equations with her husbands inspired me.

 Whenever the topic of love or marriage has been discussed during addas, I have never hidden the fact that my husband is not the only one I love.
 I have given my heart to at least one other man, and if need be I shall love another.
 I knew some of my friends had affairs that they hid from their spouses, yet no one was ready to admit it.
 Either I was eccentric, or my husband was generous enough to allow me to love another!
 Some even asked if I was in an open relationship.
 And many men pursued me, thinking I was available.

 I do not support Kabhi Alvida Naa Kahena styled goodbyes, or mixing sex and love like most modern affairs.
 Upon reflection, I realise that society runs more on the need for sex, not love.
 I am lucky to be loved both by my husband and the other man.
-They really love me and have always thought what would be best for me.
+They love me and have always thought about what would be best for me.
 So both the relationships have survived.
 But what if, like the Rani Mukherji – Shah Rukh Khan starrer, I wished to leave my son and my husband, and run away with the ‘other man?’
 I believe that is not necessary.
 One can remain within a relationship and yet love another, provided that it is love and not a need.